Fondo de planta borrosa de tratamiento de cáncer de mecc

 Scientists are studying whether exposure to chemicals in the environment may increase a woman's risk of breast cancer.
 Studies of this kind can be difficult to conduct and interpret for many reasons:

 These reasons make it hard to know which chemicals, if any, may increase the risk of breast cancer.
 More studies are needed to know whether chemicals in the environment affect a woman's risk of breast cancer.
-For more information, see Environmental Carcinogens and Cancer Risk.
+To learn more, visit Environmental Carcinogens and Cancer Risk.

 Studies have shown that some factors have little or no effect on the risk of breast cancer.